 Many people, and perhaps most, living in the City of Westmount, Québec probably have no idea that one of the greatest stars, and one of the most powerful woman in Hollywood, was born and grew up in their area.

-The future star began life as Edith Norma Shearer on August 10, 1900, although some sources say she was born in 1902.
+The future star began life as Edith Norma Shearer on August 10, 1902, although some sources say she was born in 1900 and one, a publication called Film Folk states she was born in 1903.
 She was named for her mother, Edith Fisher Shearer, an English woman from a family that had produced a long line of clergymen.
-Norma's father, Andrew Shearer, a Scotsman, was a general contractor and construction company executive, having first worked at and then inherited the business when his father passed away.
+Norma`s father, Andrew Shearer, a Scotsman, was a general contractor and construction company executive, having first worked at and then inherited the business when his father passed away.
 His company was the first to manufacture hockey sticks at the factory then located at 225 St. Patrick Street.
 Norma and her older siblings, sister Athole and brother Douglas, grew up in one of the homes her father had built for the well-to-do on Grosvenor Street, which runs up the slopes of the mountain that is both the source of its name and the main geological feature of Westmount.

 With that film safely completed, Shearer and her children set off for a skiing holiday in Sun Valley, Idaho.
 While relaxed and away from the glitter and glamour of Hollywood, she met and eventually married Martin Arrouge, a ski instructor and real estate promoter.
 She had often been mentioned in the gossip columns after the death of Irving Thalberg.
 In the late 1930s, for example, she had had a semi-scandalous affair with the married actor George Raft, but she ended it when it became clear that his wife would not consent to a divorce.
 But this time it was different.
 Although Shearer was some 14 years older and came from an totally different social status, it was apparent to everyone that Norma and Martin had found true love.
 Or perhaps more accurately, true love had found them.
 They married shortly after she converted to Roman Catholicism.